artifacthealth/typedoc-plantuml/README.md

 generated image can optionally be specified using the `alt` attribute.
 For example `<uml alt="Some diagram">`.

 Note that the parser that finds the xml tags in the comment text is not very smart, so avoid unnecessary whitespace or other attributes to the tag.
-Also note that the first paragraph in the comment text will not be processed for UML diagrams.

 The following is an example of embedding a sequence diagram in a class description.